folkehelseinstituttet/X-factor-ART/DATA/README.md

 `DMR_genes_ensembl.rds` holds the same information as `DMR_genes.rds` but in a tibble format, taken from ensembl through query via `biomaRt`.

-For convenience, these data is saved also in tab-delimited text files beginning with `genes_in_DMRs_` or `regul_regs_in_DMRs_`.
+For convenience, these data are also saved in tab-delimited text files beginning with `genes_in_DMRs_` or `regul_regs_in_DMRs_`.

 ### Matrices of DNA methylation correlation